jarp14/ASDw_AACNotebook/README.md

-# TEAw
+# ASDw AAC Notebook

-Graphic editor to help plan activities for people with ASD
+Graphic editor for people with ASD to communicate